 The Department Chair is a faculty member who serves as the academic leader and administrative head of the department.
-The Chair should be receptive to questions, complaints, and suggestions from members of the department, both faculty and staff personnel, and from students, and should take appropriate action on them.
+Part of the Chair's job is to respond appropriately to questions, complaints, and suggestions from any member of the department, including students.
 The Chair will also make arrangements and assignments of duty for the counseling of students, and for the training and supervision of Teaching Assistants and other student teachers and teacher aides.